coffee2code/wpuntexturize/readme.txt

 = 0.9 =
 * Initial release

 == Upgrade Notice ==

+= 1.3 =
+Minor update: renamed a filter; added a filter; wrapped initialization into a function.

 = 1.2 =
 Highlights: now applies to all places in WordPress where quotes are made curly; can now programmatically control what filters are affected; verified WP 3.0 compatibility.